encoredev/examples/nextjs-starter/README.md

 ## Deployment

+### Encore: Self-hosting

+See the [self-hosting instructions](https://encore.dev/docs/self-host/docker-build) for how to use `encore build docker` to create a Docker image and configure it.

-### Encore
+### Encore: Cloud Platform

-Deploy your backend to a staging environment in Encore's free development cloud:
+Deploy your application to a free staging environment in Encore's development cloud using `git push encore`:

 ```bash
 git add -A .